 Where It Comes From

-> "The basic principle of fairness is that the firm is not allowed to impose losses on its customers for the sole purpose of increasing its profit." — Thinking, Fast and Slow, Ch 28
+> "A basic rule of fairness is that the exploitation of market power to impose losses on others is unacceptable." — Thinking, Fast and Slow, Ch 28

 Cross-Library Connections